AJ-AJ-AJ/rails_bog_app/Bog_React_on_Rails.md

 </details>
 <br>

 Your routes tell your app how to direct **HTTP requests** to **controller actions**.
-Define your `root` route and your creatures `index` route to refer to the index method in the creatures controller:
+Since our Rails app is only exposing API endpoints for our React app to use, let's wrap our first route in a `namespace` so our routes will look like '/api/creatures/':

 <details>
   <summary>Hint: updated routes</summary>